Woody4618/bar/README.md

 3. Configure environment variables:

-The deployed bar already comes with a setup bot and you need to just add the solanabarbot to your channel.
+The deployed bar already comes with a setup bot and you need to just add the LetMeBuyBot to your channel.

 If you want to use your own bot you can create a telegram token by talking to [BotFather](https://core.telegram.org/bots/tutorial).
 You basically just ask the botfather if he can create you a bot using /newbot and then you can use the token he gives you.